 Explanations involving the neural and cognitive sciences

 Explanations involving the neural and cognitive sciences get closer to what we are really after—an explanation of differences in taste—but not by much.
-Neuroscientific explanations are essentially half way between cultural theories and evolutionary theories.
-We like things because the “pleasure centers” in our brains “light up” when we encounter them.
+Neuroscientific explanations are essentially halfway between cultural theories and evolutionary theories.
+We like things because the “pleasure centres” in our brains “light up” when we encounter them.
 And the pleasure centers are shaped by experience (on the time scale of a person’s life), and by natural selection (on the time scale of the species).

 “Interestingness is the first derivative of beauty”.